 In the 2025-2026 season, Toma Matsuura placed 8th in the World Cup at Copper Mountain, securing his spot in the Olympics.
 Behind this was a clear improvement in his technique, particularly in the "resolution of his images."

-"The image of each technique is clearer than ever before.
-I can instantly imagine how to do a switch double.
-I've gotten to
+"The image of each trick has become clearer than before.
+With the switch double, I can instantly visualize how to do it.

-But now, I'm always using the right-left 1260 in competitions, and I can immediately imagine how to create the shape at this timing by moving my body."
+But now, I'm constantly using the right and left 1260 in competitions, and I can instantly visualize creating this shape at this timing just by moving my body."

 From simply "performing techniques" to "being able to create the ideal silhouette in the air," this change is the core of Matsuura's current stability and the beauty of his performances

-Starting in the 2024-2025 season, he began trying out the double (cork) 900 as a new axis.
-In addition, at the end of the season in the spring, he learned the switch double at Takasu Snow Park.
+From the 2024-25 season, he started trying the double (cork) 900 as a new focus.
+In addition, in the spring at the end of the season, he learned the switch double at Takasu Snow Park.

-In order to connect the double 900 and switch double into his routine, he practiced pipe at Kumagaya Quest in Saitama right up until the time he went to the World Cup.
-His
+In order to connect the double 900 and the switch double as part of his routine, he practiced the pipe at Kumagaya Quest in Saitama until just before heading to the World Cup.
+All of his steady efforts

 Conquering the "non-running pipe."
 Pay attention to the skiing techniques he has honed through steady skiing